master-of-zen/Av1an/README.md

                             spliting, so resuming only possible after actuall encoding is started.
                             /.temp folder must be presented for resume.

-    --no_check              Skip checking numbers of frames for source and encoded chunks Needed if framerate changes.
+    --no_check              Skip checking numbers of frames for source and encoded chunks.
+                            Needed if framerate changes.
-                            By default any differences in frames of encoded files will be reported
+                            By default any differences in frames of encoded files will be reported.

-    --keep                  Not deleting temprally folders after encode finished
+    --keep                  Not deleting temprally folders after encode finished.

     -log --logging          Path to .log file(Default: no logging)

     --temp                  Set path for temporally forlders.
 Default: .temp

     --boost                 Enable experimental CQ boosting for dark scenes.
-Refer to 1.7 release notes
+Refer to 1.7 release notes.

     -bl                     CQ limit for boosting.

     -br                     CQ range for boosting.

     --vmaf                  Calculate vmaf for each encoded clip.
-                            Requires: Installed FFMPEG with libvmaf and installed libvmaf
+                            Requires: Installed FFMPEG with libvmaf and installed libvmaf.

+    --vmaf_path             Custom path to libvmaf models, by default used installed system wide one.

 <h2 align="center">Main Features</h2>